ProTrix: Building Models for Planning and Reasoning over Tables with Sentence Context: Introduction

 In summary, our contributions are listed as:

 $\bullet$ We propose a \textit{Plan-then-Reason} framework to answer user queries on tabular tasks with sentence context.
 The framework first plans the reasoning pathways by ingesting the query and the context, and assigns each step to textual and program-based reasoning to arrive at the final answer.
-We experiment with GPT-3.5-turbo to evaluate the effectiveness of this framework and find it surpasses existing methods without self-consistency.
+We experiment with GPT-3.5-turbo to evaluate the effectiveness of this framework and find it surpasses existing methods that do not employ self-consistency.

 $\bullet$ We construct \texttt{TrixInstruct}, an instruction-tuning set to build models with generalizability and interpretability over tables with sentence context.
 To obtain the required planning and reasoning abilities, we include queries that are program-unsolvable or need combining tables and sentences in our instruction-tuning dataset.